ANTHRO 100 — GENERAL ANTHROPOLOGY

 3 credits.

-Introduction to cultural anthropology for non-majors; comparative cross-cultural consideration of social organization, economics, politics, language, religion, ecology, gender, and cultural change.
-Includes 25% coverage of U.S. ethnic and racial minorities.
-Enroll Info: Open to Fr.
-Not for cr for those who have taken Anthro 204
+Introduction to cultural anthropology.
+Comparative cross-cultural consideration of social organization, economics, politics, language, religion, ecology, gender, and cultural change.
+Includes a primary focus on U.S. ethnic and racial minorities.

 ANTHRO 105 — PRINCIPLES OF BIOLOGICAL ANTHROPOLOGY